BioMeTra Seminars 2023

 D-MEM Seminar

-The next seminar of the Ph.D. in Experimental Medicine entitled "Of human and apes: studying neurons through the lens of evolution", will be held by Dr. Elena TAVERNA on December 21 at 4:00 PM, Aula Magna LITA, Segrate and remotely
+The next seminar of the Ph.D. in Experimental Medicine entitled “Causes and consequences of DNA replication stress in cancer and stem cells”, will be held by Prof. Vincenzo COSTANZO on may 9 at 4:00 PM, Aula D of the LITA building,(Via F.lli Cervi 93- Segrate) and remotely

 Focus on